barchart/watchlist-client-js/docs/content/quick_start.md

 * Tokens are signed with the ```HMAC-SHA256``` (aka ```HS256```) algorithm
 * Tokens are signed with the following secret: ```"public-knowledge-1234567890"```

 The _test_ environment is intended for evaluation and testing purposes.
-Since the signing secret has been publicized (above), there can be no expectation of privacy.
+Since the signing secret has been publicized (see above), there can be no expectation of privacy.
 Consequently, no sensitive information should be saved in the _test_ environment.

 The _production_ environment is secure.
 You will generate a [public/private key pair](https://en.wikipedia.org/wiki/Public-key_cryptography) and provide the public key to Barchart.
 As long as you maintain control over your private key, your data will be protected.